boostorg/redis/README.md

 req.push_range("HSET", "key", map);
 ```

-Sending a request to Redis is then peformed with the following function
+Sending a request to Redis is then performed with the following function

 ```cpp
 co_await db->async_exec(req, adapt(resp));